SuzanneHuldt/CV/README.md

 ## Skills and Strengths

 ### Technical:
 - During my time at Makers Academy I have developed a varied skill-set for full stack software development.
-My technical experience includes Ruby, Rails, JavaScript, JQuery.
+My technical experience includes Ruby, Rails, JavaScript, JQuery, HTML, CSS, and Bootstrap.
 - Beyond specific technical implementations, I am trained in Object Orientated programming principles, and to think about design and execution according to SOLID principles.
 - As such, I practice test driven development - primarily using Jasmine, Rspec, and Capybara and able to adapt quickly to new testing frameworks - and build my code around robust behavioural testing.
 - In addition to the course material, I have taken advantage of Makers' multilingual approach to pursue an interest in other programming languages, including C, Python and Clojure.